Degeneration of Hodge structures over Picard modular surfaces: Introduction

-Such surfaces are PEL Shimura varieties; they are moduli spaces of abelian varieties of dimension $3$ endowed with an action of an order of a quadratic imaginary field, and with some other additional structures.
+\begin{np} Picard modular surfaces are the moduli spaces of abelian varieties of dimension $3$ endowed with an action of an order of an imaginary quadratic field (as well as some other additional structures).